Login / Register

 Five metrics per session.
 Every false negative analysed, not just counted.

-The output of each verification session is a structured dataset — not a pass/fail flag.
-Every metric is preserved for trend analysis.
+Each verification session produces a structured dataset, not a pass/fail flag.
+Every metric is kept for trend analysis.

 Metrics Collected Per Session